 Day Out Ideas for Summer Holidays in South Wales

 When the summer holidays come along, it can be hard to find enough activities to entertain your kids every day.
-For those who live in South Wales, there is plenty to do for families of all ages and sizes and if you take a look at this article, you’ll be able to get some inspiration.
+For those who live in South Wales, there is plenty to do for families of all ages and sizes — even surf school if that’s something you’re interested in.
+If you take a look at this article, you’ll be able to get plenty of inspiration.
 Keep reading to find out more.

 Never been to Cardiff Castle?
 Now is the time to go as this historic castle has been around for over 2,000 years!
 Because of the history surrounding this castle, your kids will be able to catch a glimpse of many different eras including the Romans and the Normans.
 You won’t be short on things to do at this castle as it is more than just your average museum.
 Your kids can dress up, make their way through the WWII tunnels and enjoy some education workshops.